TKC-Labs/tkc-dbtools-py/examples/tkc-compare-mysql-grants/README.md

 The *tkc-compare-mysql-grants* utility is a configurable grants comparison script for MySQL compatible databases.
 It accepts a configuration map of workloads, users, and databases to produce a comparison of grants across environments.

-This example deploys 2 Percona database servers in containers to mimic the following environments.
+This example deploys 3 Percona database servers in containers to mimic the following environments.

  - `proddb` is for the prod environment database container
- - `devdb` is the dev environment dataabase container
+ - `devdb` is the dev environment database container
+ - `stagedb` is the stage environment database container

 Each environment has the same "workloads" but the username and IP for the workload users differ making direct comparison rather difficult.